luizpericolo/styleguide/board-team/README.md

 # Endpoints and HTTP verbs

-We believe that the endpoints shoulbe be vebose.
-We also believe we strongly recommend to use the http verbs.
+We believe that the endpoints should be vebose.
+We also enforce the use of the correct http verbs.

 ### GET
 Should be used to retrieve a list of objects or an specific object.

 ```
 - endpoint pattern: "<product>/<entity_pk>/<resource>/" or "<product>/<entity_pk>/<resource>/<resource_pk>/"
-- eg: "board/7/meetings/" or "board/7/meerings/8/" if retrieving an specific object
+- eg: "board/7/meetings/" or "board/7/meetings/8/" if retrieving an specific object
 ```

 ### POST